vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 ###### 3. Within a sequence

 The `"ShowUsers"` action needs to be inserted inside a Step hash, in link with a `"Type": "Action"` pair.
+- this action will offer some further hardcoded commands to the user ("Preview", "Another" and "Menu")
+- as the user will potentially click on them and he/she will be redirected to an action performed outside the bot, it can only be contained in a `"Type": "Leaf"` element.
+- as the client reads the steps from top to bottom, this `"ShowUsers"` action has to be the last hash of the step.
+Otherwise, the content appearing after will not be shown to the user

 ###### 4. Example